zkzerotwo/vinary-capstone-client/README.md

 This is v1.0 of the app, but future enhancements are expected to include:
 * Add a random flight functionality
 * Use another API to match beverages to the pairings
+* Load newly registered users with a complimentary flight